Under Construction.

 Like many designers and developers, I've been adapting to this era of AI and workforce reduction by searching, upskilling, and reflecting on the future.

-I'm studying AI and React through a John Hopkins University program, and have been volunteering with the American Red Cross.
-I recently traveled to Florida to assist with relief efforts following Hurricanes Helene and Milton.
+I'm currently studying AI and React through a John Hopkins University program.
+I have also volunteered with the American Red Cross, including traveling to Tampa, FL to help with Hurricane Helene and Milton disaster relief.

 Senior Product Designer